The Murders in the Rue Morgue

 Page after page is devoted to a verbatim reporting of the newspaper account of the bloody murders and then to Dupin's solving of the case which he donates to the police.
 It's all presented through narration and dialogue with next to no activity by Dupin apart from armchair detection.

 But in its time, the story must have appeared ingenious.
-It's the first locked-door mystery and the solution is so unusual that even a century and a half later it is hard to think of its equal.
+It's the first locked-room mystery and the solution is so unusual that even a century and a half later it is hard to think of its equal.

 Also brilliantly innovative is Poe's handling of how the answer is delivered, keeping us guessing, at one point making us think the killer is about to be unveiled and then revealing another twist.
 Old stuff perhaps for today's mystery readers and viewers, but this is the story that first taught writers how to do it.